peterrrock2/binary-ensemble/pyben/docs/index.rst

 This is a package containing some Python bindings for the for the `Binary-Ensemble <https://crates.io/crates/binary-ensemble>` Rust library.
-In particular, this package provides some easy tools for
+In particular, this package provides some easy tools for compressing and  decompressing ensembles of districting plans, as well as some utilities for working with ensembles stored in the BEN and XBEN formats.

 .. toctree::